 Adjusted for parity and menopausal status, this difference yielded a relative risk of [almost double] for ovarian cancer associated with these practices.
 Women who had regularly engaged in both practices had an adjusted relative risk of [over triple] compared to women with neither exposure.
 This provides some support for an association between talc and ovarian cancer hypothesized because of the similarity of ovarian cancer to mesotheliomas and the chemical relation of talc to asbestos, a known cause of mesotheliomas.

-Our firm currently is investigating ovarian cancer cases allegedly caused by talc products, including Johnson & Johnson’s Baby Powder® and Shower to Shower®.
-If you, or someone you know, developed ovarian cancer and you suspect talcum powder use, please fill out the confidential form below or call us toll-free at 1-800-736-9085, as you may have a valuable legal claim.
+We are currently investigating ovarian cancer cases allegedly caused by talc products, including Johnson & Johnson’s Baby Powder® and Shower to Shower®.
+If you, or someone you know, developed ovarian cancer and you suspect talcum powder use, please fill out our confidential form for a free evaluation, as you may have a valuable legal claim.